 On the first day of VBS, please arrive about 10 minutes early to help your child check in and find their Crew Leader.
 For VBS participants who attend the Mount Olivet Child Learning Center (CLC), their teachers will help them with check-in on day one.

 Your participant will also receive his/her VBS t-shirt on the first day from the Crew Leader.
 You’re welcome to help your child change into that t-shirt or put it on over his/her top.
 We encourage you to have your participant wear the VBS shirt each day.
-This year’s shirt is turquoise with yellow print.
+This year’s shirt is kelly green with white print.

 Will there be outdoor activities?
 How can I help prepare my participant for time outside?